elixir-cloud-aai/TESK/README.md

  ```

- - Then create the services necessary to run the API:
+ - Create the services necessary to run the API:

 ```
 kubectl create -f specs/ingress/